bplmaps/lmec-main-site/content/articles/isle-of-may.md

 title = "Isle of May"

 +++
 Every month, I take a close look at the maps that pop up in a search of that month's name.
-For May, that search dredges up a good selection of historical maps from several centuries.
+For May, that search brings up an intriguing selection of historical maps from several centuries.
 Here's a look at a few favorites.

 ### Beyond the Blew-hills